cloudmesh-community/fa18-523-83/project-code/README.md

 ## Acknowledgements

-The author would like to thank professor Lakowski and his class's TAs for helping with materials, markdown writing techniques, and review of this project.
+The author would like to thank professor Gregor von Laszewski and his class's TAs for helping with materials, markdown writing techniques, and review of this project.